openssl/general-policies/policies/feature-branch-approval-policy.md

 - Whether there are any known resources being made available to work on the feature

-The approval of a new feature branch is ultimately performed by the OMC.
-The OMC may delegate the authority to make such approvals on its behalf to another body at the discretion of the OMC.
+The approval of a new feature branch is ultimately performed by the OpenSSL Foundation or OpenSSL Corporation directors who might delegate this responsibility to a designated person or comittee.

-Once approved by the OMC a feature branch may be created.
+Once approved a feature branch may be created.
 All PRs relevant to that feature should target that branch and go through the normal code review process.